mafoxcs/small-python-projects/README.md

 _Experiment with different animation speeds._

+### **Project 21, DNA Visualization:** An endless ASCII-art double helix that demonstrates the structure of DNA.

+_Work with string templates and randomly generated text._

 ### **Project 64, Seven-Segment Display Module:** A display like those used in calculators and microwave ovens.

 _Create modules for use in other programs._